Foundation Mathematics 1 and 2

 What about after uni?

-On successful completion of the BEng degree, you will be closer to realising your ambition to work in electronics.
 The Fourth Industrial Revolution will herald the next generation of integrated robotics and automation in everyday life.
-As an engineering graduate with a specialism in electronics and electrical engineering, you will have a huge range of career opportunities available to you.
+On successful completion of the BEng degree, with a specialism in electronics and electrical engineering, you will have a huge range of career opportunities available to you.

 You can choose to focus your career on areas such as power generation, automotive vehicle drives and electronics, electronic system design, automation and robotics, telecommunications, but there are many more.